WizardComputer/stimulus-multiselect/README.md

 ### Remote search

-To use the multiselect as a remote search component, you need some the following markup:
+Fetches the data from the server by specifying endpoint url in `data-multiselect-search-url` attribute.
+This is useful when you have a lot of data to load and you don't want to load it all at once.

+Example:
 ```html
 <div data-controller="multiselect" data-multiselect-search-url-value="/cars" data-placeholder="Search for cars...">
   <select multiple="multiple" class="multiselect__hidden" data-multiselect-target="hidden" name="form[test_ids][]" id="form_test_ids"></select>
 </div>
 ```

-The component makes a request to the data-multiselect-search-url to fetch results for the contents of the input field.
+The component makes a request to the `data-multiselect-search-url` to fetch results for the contents of the input field.
 The server must answer with a json array:

 ```json
 [